 Kaito (海斗): Translates to “big dipper over the sea,” evoking the image of clouds reflected in tranquil waters.

-Hikaru (光): Meaning “light,” symbolizing the ethereal glow that clouds can cast at sunrise and sunset.
+Hikaru (光) means “light,” symbolizing the ethereal glow clouds can cast at sunrise and sunset.

 Souta (颯太): Signifying “big flying,” capturing the dynamic movement and freedom associated with clouds.

-Takumi (匠): Translating to “artisan,” suggesting the intricate patterns and formations that clouds create in the sky.
+Takumi (匠): Translating to “artisan,” suggesting the intricate patterns and formations clouds create in the sky.

 Natsuki (夏樹): Combining “summer” and “tree,” evoking the image of clouds drifting lazily over a sun-dappled forest.